omerh/awsctl/README.md

 To use the tool with dry run just run the command, the really execute add `--yes`

-Option output as json using `-o json`
+Optional output as json using `-o json`

+WIP: Optionl slack message using `--slack` and setting environment variable `AWSCTL_SLACK_URL`

 ## build